When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

 To prevent the avoidable adverse events of asthma exacerbations, leading to work and school days missed, emergency room visits and hospitalizations, health care providers need to be able to assist the patient with asthma self-management.
 The purpose of this course is to discuss unique features of asthma and asthma management in adults, particularly, the older adult.

-This course is an extract of, and should not be taken with, N1787 - Asthma Management in Children and Adults, 2nd Edition.
+Please Note: This course is an extract of, and should not be taken with, N1787 - Asthma Management in Children and Adults, 2nd Edition.

 - Explain the National Asthma Education and Prevention Program and Global Initiative for Asthma guidelines for asthma management.